ubccr/akrr/docs/AKRR_IOR_Deployment.md

 for installation details ( [http://sourceforge.net/projects/ior-sio/](http://sourceforge.net/projects/ior-sio/) ).

-Besides POSIX and MPIIO APIs for input-output, IOR can also test parallel HDF5 and NetCDF.
-You can choose which API to use, based on the API utilization in your center.
-XDMoD usually tests all of them.
-HDF5 is a popular format and many scientific HPC application use it.
-NetCDF is arguably a bit less popular and the kernel results take longer.
-So if you know (or strongly suspect) that nobody uses NetCDF on your system you might want to skip it.
+### Installing HDF5 (optional)

-### Installing HDF5
+It is preferred to use a system-wide installed parallel HDF5 library.
+This way _IOR_ will also test the workability and performance of this particular library installation.

-Ideally, it is preferred to use a system-wide installed parallel HDF5 library.
-This way _ior_ will also test the workability and performance of this particular library installation.
 HDF5 is a popular format and are often deployed system-wide.
 Ensure that it was compiled with parallel support (for example by checking presence of h5pcc in $HDF5_HOME/bin).
+If there is no system-wide installed parallel HDF5 library than you might want to skip it.

-Bellow is brief notes on parallel hdf5 installation, [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/) for HDF5 installation details.
+Bellow are brief notes on parallel hdf5 installation, [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/) for HDF5 installation details.

 **On target resource:**